EmergenceDeveloper/urgentcare-dental/content/blog/dental-bridge-cost-uk.md

 +++
 title = "Dental Bridge Cost UK: What You'll Actually Pay in 2025" description = "Private dental bridge costs in the UK range from £350 to £4,800.
 UrgentCare Dental charges £595 per unit.
-Here's what determines the final price and how long bridges actually last." author = "" date = 2025-10-21 image = "/images/blog/dental-bridge-cost-uk.avif" category = "Dental Costs" tags = ["Dental Bridges", "Private Dentistry", "Restorative Dentistry"]
+Here's what determines the final price and how long bridges actually last." date = 2025-10-21 image = "/images/blog/dental-bridge-cost-uk.avif" tags = ["Dental Bridges", "Restorative Dentistry", "Private Dentistry"]
 +++

 The thing about missing teeth is they don't stay missing in isolation.
 They take the rest of your mouth with them.